-It’s not uncommon to suffer from greasy hair, especially in the summer – sweat, suncream and humidity can leave hair feeling a bit gross.
-But don’t worry – we’ve gathered a bunch of top tips can help you to say goodbye to excess oil forever, keeping your hair feeling fresh and fab!
+It’s not uncommon to suffer from greasy hair but don’t worry – we’ve gathered a bunch of top tips can help you to say goodbye to excess oil forever, keeping your hair feeling fresh and fab!

 You might need to try a few different washing options until you find the one that works for you.
 If washing your hair every day doesn't seem to help, try shampooing twice each time for a deeper clean.
 Or, your scalp might be producing too much oil to compensate for being too clean - so try shampooing day about and using a dry shampoo to refresh your hair.
 Use a good silicone free shampoo if possible, to really cleanse your hair but they can be pricey, so if you're saving the pennies then make sure the shampoo you're using is clear rather than opaque as they generally clean better.
 Make sure the water you're using to wash your hair isn't too hot, as this can make your scalp product excess grease - lukewarm is much better.

 Make sure you only use conditioner on the very ends of your hair, and keep it well away from the roots.
 Try using a light conditioner that will keep your ends in good shape without overloading your hair with moisture - the last thing you need is a heavy mask.
 If your hair is prone to tugs, then use a good brush for detangling, rather than relying on conditioner.

 Exercise caution when picking styling products, because they can weigh hair down and make it look even lanker than before.
 Definitely avoid anything that promotes shine, as they often contain oils.
 Wearing your hair curly (either naturally or created using heat) is better than wearing it straight, because curls lift the root and stop it sticking to your scalp.
 Another good styling option is a backcombed updo, as these styles hold better with some grease and don't allow the hair to separate into strands.